-The first phase of the Positive Learning Framework starts outside the classroom with teacher awareness and the skills and strategies to prevent student indiscipline.
-The second phase of the model identifies the centrality of instruction in classroom management and focuses on lesson design and instructional techniques.
+Effective classroom management is complex and much more than a bag of tricks.
+It is a purposeful philosophical, ethical and theoretical code of conduct. design and instructional techniques.
 The third phase explores the skills used to re-engage students in learning following indiscipline and strategies to use when de-escalating conflict or working with students who continually exhibit challenging behaviour.
-A strength of this model is the capacity to work with these high-end behaviours with a view to reengaging them in meaningful learning.
+A strength of this model is the capacity to work with these high-end behaviours with a view to re-engaging them in meaningful learning.

 Effective classroom management is more than quick-fix strategies or a bag of tricks.
 It is a purposeful philosophical, ethical and theoretical code of conduct.
-In this chapter, we addressed how the Positive Learning Framework provides a basis for teachers to develop a management plan that assists them to develop quality learning environments that are welcoming and caring.
+In this chapter, we addressed how the PLF provides a basis for teachers to develop a management plan that assists them to develop quality learning environments that are welcoming and caring.